 Moderate alcohol consumption (one or two glasses a day) can help boost HDL (good) cholesterol levels.
 Alcohol may also prevent blood clots and inflammation.
 By contrast, heavy drinking harms the heart.
 In fact, heart disease is the leading cause of death in alcoholics.

-Diet plays an important role in protecting the heart, especially by reducing dietary sources of trans fats, saturated fats, and cholesterol and restricting salt intake that contributes to high blood pressure.
+Diet can play an important role in protecting the heart.
+Particularly beneficial is reducing the intake of trans fats, saturated fats, and cholesterol and restricting salt intake that contributes to high blood pressure.

 NSAIDs and COX-2 Inhibitors

-Patients who have had a heart attack have a higher risk of a second heart attack.
-Although no tests can absolutely predict whether another heart attack will occur, patients can reduce their risk of having another heart attack by healthy lifestyle changes and adherence to medical treatments.
+People who have had a heart attack have a higher risk of a second heart attack.
+Although no tests can absolutely predict whether another heart attack will occur, people can reduce their risk of having another heart attack by healthy lifestyle changes and adherence to medical treatments.